 Measuring the speed of sound

 The stiffness of a string instrument plays an important role in how the violin sounds.
 The elasticity of tonewood is a determining factor of the stiffness and can vary greatly.
 Forming an impression of the properties of the material before commencing work on it, is therefore valuable.

-The “ultrasonic master” is able to measure the speed of sound in the wood and from this the elasticity can be calculated.
-The “ultrasonic master” was designed and built by us.
+The meter, designed and built by us, is able to measure the speed of sound in the wood and from this the elasticity can be calculated.

 The varnish we make from resins and oils, flows out on the surface and revives the wood with a sparkling liveliness.
 Our ground protects the wood and preserves the sound, because of its properties it works at the surface of the wood.
 We test the acoustical properties of our varnish and ground following a method developed in our workshop.